Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Collider prospects: RHN pair production

 The relevant constraints that will restrict the parameter space of our model are extensively discussed in our previous work~\cite{Choudhury:2020cpm}.
 Here, we briefly summarize the latest data that have been used to obtain the allowed parameter space.
 Although the $\sg_{pp\to Z'}\times\textrm{BR}_{Z'\to\ell\ell}$ is suppressed around $z_Q\sim -0.15$, the strongest constraints around that point come from the dilepton resonance search data at the LHC~\cite{Aad:2019fac,Sirunyan:2021khd}.
 Similar to dilepton, $\sg_{pp\to Z'}\times\textrm{BR}_{Z'\to jj}$ is also suppressed around $z_Q\sim -0.15$.
-The LHC dijet resonance search data~\cite{Aad:2019hjw,Sirunyan:2019vgj} can also restrict the parameter space but always give relaxed bound compared to the bound coming from the dilepton data.
+The LHC dijet resonance search data~\cite{Aad:2019hjw,Sirunyan:2019vgj} can also restrict the parameter space but always give a relaxed bound compared to the bound coming from the dilepton data.
+Dijet bound can become important over dilepton bound if the $Z'\to jj$ BR is very large compared to $Z'\to \ell\ell$ BR (e.g. this can happen in the case for leptophobic $Z'$~\cite{Arun:2022ecj}).
+In our model, the $Z'\to jj$ BR is slightly bigger than $Z'\to \ell\ell$ BR for $Z_Q\gtrsim 0$ but not too big to become more important than the dilepton exclusion.
 Another constraint might arise from the LEP data~\cite{Schael:2013ita} through the off-shell $Z'$ contribution to the $e^+e^-\to \bar{f}f$ processes.
 As the $Z'$ couplings to the leptons and quarks in our model are small, the LEP constraints do not play any major role in our analysis.
 Two other low energy observables namely the $Z$-width and the $T$-parameter measurements ~\cite{Zyla:2020zbs} can play a subdominant role in obtaining bounds and are included in our analysis.